conan-io/conan-extensions/demos/build-info/README.md

 conan art:build-info create create_debug.json debug_build 1 develop --server=myartifactory --with-dependencies > debug_build.json

+# If you are using packages from different repositories, you can specify the repositories in order.
+# Conan will associate each artifact with the first repository in which it is found.
+# conan art:build-info create create_release.json release_build 1 develop third-party --server=myartifactory --with-dependencies > release_build.json

 # Upload the Build Info

 conan art:build-info upload debug_build.json --server=myartifactory